trumbitta/trumbitta/README.md

 ## And now, more bullet points because I'm lazy

-🌱 I’m currently learning more and more each day about [Nx](https://github.com/nrwl/nx)
 📫 Reach me at: https://twitter.com/trumbitta
 💬 Ask me about anything really
-⚡ Fun fact: I am a published poet
+⚡ Fun fact: I am a published poet, and I'm writing a dystopian sci-fi novel at https://williamghelfi.com